aboutcode-org/aboutcode-toolkit/USAGE.rst

 ::

-    --fetch-license TEXT...
-Fetch licenses text from a DejaCode API. and create <license>.LICENSE side-by-side
+    --fetch-license KEY                 Fetch licenses text from a DejaCode API. and create <license>.LICENSE side-by-side
                                         with the generated .ABOUT file using data fetched from a DejaCode License Library.
 The